I want an A30 crank with a White Industries chainring and bottom bracket. What parts do I need?

 - If the OBW of your bottom bracket is narrower than 95mm, you will need a 30mm spacer kit available under Parts>Bottom Bracket Parts>Bottom Bracket Spindle Spacer Kits.
 Add an even number of spacers on each side to take up the difference

-- For Chris King bottom brackets refer to the “Chris King Bottom Bracket Spacer Chart” below
+- For Chris King bottom brackets refer to the “Chris King Bottom Bracket Spacer Chart” in Technical Documents.

-- Can I use a different brand of chainring with your crank?
+Can I use a different brand of chainring with this crank?